ForstaLabs/forsta-message-vault/README.md

 Usage
 --------
-Once running the default port and listening address are `0.0.0.0:4096` so if you are running locally you can access the web interface by opening *http://localhost:4096*.
+Once running, the default port and listening address are `0.0.0.0:4096`.
+If you are running locally you can access the web interface by opening *http://localhost:4096*.